jruby/jruby-rack/README.txt

 Continue editing config/warble.rb and add the following line after these
 comments:

-  # Additional Java .jar files to include.
-Note that if .jar files are placed
-  # in lib (and not otherwise excluded) then they need not be mentioned here
-  # JRuby and Goldspike are pre-loaded in this list.
-Be sure to include your
-  # own versions if you directly set the value
-  # config.java_libs += FileList["lib/java/*.jar"]
-  config.java_libs = []

-This will tell Warble to not include the jars jruby-complete-1.1RC2, goldspike-1.5, commons-pool-1.3.jar, and activation-1.1.jar.
-You will be replacing these with the trunk version of jruby-complete.jar and jruby-rack-1.0-SNAPSHOT.jar.

-Continue editing config/warble.rb and add the following line after these
-comments:

   # Gems to be packaged in the webapp.
 Note that Rails gems are added to this
   # list if vendor/rails is not present, so be sure to include rails if you
   # overwrite the value